adikabintang/kolor-di-dinding/networking/data_center_networking.md

 Topology: spine-leaf (or clos).
 The above image is only one example of scaling clos topology with super spines.
 See the [Cloud Native Data Center Networking](https://cumulusnetworks.com/lp/cloud-native-data-center-networking/) book for more info.

-The best practice is to use BGP with MRAI set to 0 inside the data center with this AS numbering scheme:

-- All leaves has different ASN
-- Spines within the same pod have the same ASN, but different ASN for different pod
-- Super spines have the same ASN

-This way of AS numbering avoids BGP path hunting.
-What is BGP path hunting?

-BGP path hunting is a tendency of BGP to hunt a path, making it longer and longer, before it converges.
-Typically this happens after a BGP prefix withdrawal.
-The main culprit is the 30 seconds MRAI.
-The AS numbering as the above rule alleviates the BGP path hunting because BGP will not forward advertisement that comes from its' own AS number.
-Another thing to do to avoid path hunting is to set the MRAI to 0 second.
-Read more about path hunting on [noction.com](https://www.noction.com/blog/bgp-path-hunting) and [Paul Jakma's blog](https://paul.jakma.org/2020/01/21/bgp-path-hunting/).

 ### Network Virtualization in a DC

 Typically, network virtualization protocols in a DC are: